rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/introduction.rst

 =========== ========================== =============================

 This should be all of the information you need to manage your environment for the rest of the workshop.
 If a dependency is needed on a host that's not already there, we'll write some Ansible to take care of it.
 In the next section, we'll take care of level-setting everyone around the CI/CD concepts that we'll be using throughout the labs.
 Thanks again for joining us!

+Goals
+'''''''''''''''''

+Today we're going to build out the following scenario:

+- Deploy artifacts we need to use containers and Ansible effectively.
+We'll be
+- Deploy production Site A using Ansible playbooks.
+Site A will be two Amazon instances, each running an ``httpd`` container running a custom website.
+- Deploy and configure Ansible Tower
+- Deploy production Site B using Ansible playbooks
+- Configure an nginx load balancer to balance traffic between both production sites on your control node
+- Tie all of this together in Ansible Tower in a single CI/CD workflow